SourceVietnam news

 • Net weight refers to the actual weight of a product itself, excluding any packaging or containers.

 It is also a significant measuring weight in logistics and transportation, where it is used to calculate costs and ensure compliance with weight measurement standards.
-These standards vary by region and industry but typically involve using standardized scales and units of measurement.
+These standards vary by region and industry but typically involve standardized scales and measurement units.
 Adherence to weight measurement standards is crucial for fair trade practices and accurate shipping calculations.

 How net weight is used in various industries